-Travel Top Sailing Hotspots On The Coast Of Croatia Posted on November 14, 2017 8 min read 0 37 The coast of Croatia is home to pristine sandy beaches that fade into rustic towns and are grazed by the frothy blue waters of the Adriatic Sea.
+Travel Top Sailing Hotspots On The Coast Of Croatia Posted on November 14, 2017 8 min read 0 116 The coast of Croatia is home to pristine sandy beaches that fade into rustic towns and are grazed by the frothy blue waters of the Adriatic Sea.
 The cities and islands along the coastline are natural havens that display the majestic history of the region in the form of opulent monuments, impressive churches, and serene monasteries.
 Sailing along the coastline, you will encounter some glorious spectacles and wonderful retreats that exhibit the natural and cultural diversity of Croatia.
 Here are some of the spots that you must drop your anchors at to witness the best that this spectacular country has to offer.
 The City Of Dubrovnik Surrounded by majestic stone walls that are only second in size to the Great Wall of China, the city of Dubrovnik offers a glimpse of ancient Croatia in the form of its heavily fortified old town area.
 From the enchanting interiors of the Sponza Palace to the formidable architecture of the Lovrijenac Fort that guards the seashore, this city has various enthralling sights to offer.
 Equally alluring is the neighboring Lokrum Island that is known for its lush green gardens and a saltwater lake that is considered to be the Croatian version of the Dead Sea.
 Korcula Island For those who love a little peace and quiet, the island of Korcula is the ideal retreat.
 One of the less crowded islands of the Adriatic Sea, Korcula is known for its dense pine forests and its vast olive plantations and vineyards.
 This island was referred to as the Black Island by the ancient Greeks due to the thick forest cover, and even in the present day, this island lives up to its name.
 The villages of the island are home to medieval houses and quaint churches while Korcula Town has museums that narrate the history of the region.
 Another popular attraction is the Vela Przina Beach, which is an excellent spot to enjoy a stunning sunset.
 READ Five amazing places to visit when you are in SplitMljet National Park The Mljet National Park is famous for its two saltwater lakes, Veliko and Malo Jezero, which are shimmering water bodies that are perfect for a refreshing dip.
 At the center of the larger lake is an island that holds a Benedictine Monastery where you can also buy some food and drinks.
 The hills surrounding the lakes are covered with vibrant green vegetation and bear some hiking trails that lead to the summits that provide panoramic views of the area.
 The aficionados of history can also venture into the neighboring villages to explore the ruins from the Roman era.
 Brac Island The island of Brac is a land with multiple facets.
 On one hand, there is the horn-shaped Zlatni Rat beach that is a popular attraction for sunbathing and windsurfing, on the other hand, there are medieval villages nestled in the rocky terrain of the northern part of the island.
 The limestone quarries of Brac produce the quality stone that is famous worldwide and the traditional houses of the region are constructed using the same, which is why they sparkle in the sunlight.
 The museums of Skrip, the Supetar Cemetery, and the Dragon’s Cave are some of the places worth exploring on this gorgeous island.
 These marvelous coastal destinations are the best spots to explore on your Croatian sailing adventure.
 So if you crave for a rendezvous with the most fascinating natural and cultural wonders of this European county, then head out on the amazing nautical adventure for your next holiday!